AchrafKassioui/Learning-SpriteKit/README.md

 body.fieldBitMask = // Categories of field nodes this body is affected by
 ```

-Bitwise operations are used in the `contactTestBitMask`, `collisionBitMask`, and `fieldBitMask` properties.
+Bitwise operations can be used for these properties.
 For example:

 ```swift
 // Store some categories in a data structure